-Scholarships for NSF-BIO PIs: If you are currently funded by NSF-BIO or intend to apply for NSF-BIO funding over the next year, tuition is waived (a limited number of scholarships for U.S. citizens is available).
+Scholarships for NSF-BIO PIs: If you are currently funded by NSF-BIO or intend to apply for NSF-BIO funding over the next year, tuition is waived (a limited number of scholarships for U.S. citizens are available).

 |Tuition||Early Bird (Expires Dec 31)||Registration|

 FOSS camp tuition does not include room, board, or transportation.
 Lodging options include AirBnB or hotels in the area.
 Local transportation options include Uber and Lyft, and well as various rental car companies, Tu-go bike sharing and SunLink modern streetcar throughout campus and nearby downtown; and free UA CatTran shuttle on campus.